PD200 - 60W Voltage Amplifier

 |110 uf||940 Hz|

 The noise is measured with an SR560 low-noise amplifier (Gain = 1000), oscilloscope, and Agilent 34461A Voltmeter.
-The low-frequency noise is plotted in Figure 5.
+The low-frequency noise is plotted in Figure 4.
 The RMS value is 650 uV with a peak-to-peak voltage of 4.3 mV.
-The noise level is approximately equal to the least significant bit of a 16-bit digital-to-analog converter.

 The high frequency noise (20 Hz to 1 MHz) is listed in the table below versus load capacitance.
-The total noise from 0.03 Hz to 1 MHz can be found by square summing the RMS values, that is
+The total RMS noise from 0.03 Hz to 1 MHz is found by summing the RMS values, that is

 |Load Cap.||Bandwidth||HF Noise (RMS)||Total Noise (RMS)|

 |No Load||684 kHz||1.60 mV||1.72 mV|

 |10 nf||759 kHz||1.65 mV||1.77 mV|